A storied weapon in the regiment's history. Marksmen of the 110th have carried this rifle into battle for generations.

 In a rare show of ostentatious pageantry, this uniform was donned only once by order of the High Techtriarchs of Vostroya, as the famous Firstborn honoured the glorious dead of Nimbosa.
 Many of the uniforms and weapons adorned by this proud heraldry have since found their way into the hands of enforcers, rogue trader crews and Inquisitorial retinues.

-With its bright and colourful paint scheme, this Thumper harks back to ancient deck-sweeper guns, though it's far larger than its forebears.
+With its bright and colourful paint scheme, this weapon harks back to ancient deck-sweeper guns, though it's far larger than its forebears.

 Skin